-On a cooperative learning agreement funded by the Kettering Foundation, the Center is coordinating investigations into civic programs, practices, and outcomes at community colleges across the country, all members of The Democracy Commitment.
+Through a cooperative learning agreement with the Kettering Foundation, the Center coordinated investigations into civic programs, practices, and outcomes at community colleges across the country, all members of The Democracy Commitment.
 These projects will be detailed in a forthcoming (2016) New Directions for Community Colleges volume on Civic Learning and Democratic Engagement, which is available in print and online here.

 Over the past few years, several states have engaged in systemic transfer and articulation reforms, creating transfer associate degrees that allow students to both earn an associate degree and transfer seamlessly into a state university.
 In 2010, the Center for the Study of Community Colleges visited four of these states (Arizona, New Jersey, Ohio, and Washington) in order to examine the development of transfer associate degrees and to describe implementation strategies that may be utilized in states that are currently embarking on or planning for systemic transfer reforms.